Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Method

-The injections (See Fig.~\ref{fig:wf}) are performed with both zero-noise or using Gaussian-and-stationary noise colored according to the \acp{psd} of the GW170817 event~\cite{LIGOScientific:2018mvr}.
+The injections (see Fig.~\ref{fig:wf}) are performed with both zero noise or using Gaussian-and-stationary noise colored according to the \acp{psd} of the GW170817 event~\cite{LIGOScientific:2018mvr}.
 The injected signals span the range of \acp{snr} $\rho_{\rm inj}\in[12,32]$.
 The total number of mock \ac{gw} data (and thus \ac{pe} experiments) is $4\times3\times2=24$.

 Our Bayesian \ac{pe} analyses employ the nested sampling implementation of ${\tt dynesty}$ \cite{Speagle:2019ivv} with a minimum of 3000 live points as baseline (used for most of the simulations).
 The likelihood is computed over the frequency range from $23\,$Hz to $2000\,$Hz employing the GW170817 \acp{psd}~\cite{LIGOScientific:2018mvr} and it is marginalized over reference time and phase.
-Therefore, the sampling explores a 15-dimensional parameters space, \be \params = \{m_1, m_2, \vec{\chi}_1, \vec{\chi}_2, \Lambda_1, \Lambda_2, D_L, \iota, \alpha, \delta, \psi\}\,, \ee where $(\alpha,\delta)$ identify the sky position of the source (right ascension and declination respectively) and $\psi\in[0,\pi]$ is the polarization angle.
+Therefore, the sampling explores a 15-dimensional parameters space, \be \params = \{m_1, m_2, \vec{\chi}_1, \vec{\chi}_2, \Lambda_1, \Lambda_2, D_L, \iota, \alpha, \delta, \psi\}\,, \ee where $(\alpha,\delta)$ identify the sky position of the source (right ascension and declination, respectively) and $\psi\in[0,\pi]$ is the polarization angle.
 The prior follows closely the standard choices described in~\cite{Breschi:2021wzr} with isotropic spins and volumetric luminosity distance.
 The prior bounds are chosen as follows:

-The prior on the mass ratio has $q_{\rm max}=10$ for most of the simulations but some simulations have considered the other values as described below.\\ In the case of zero-noise injections we performed the inference both using aligned and precessing spins priors.
+The prior on the mass ratio has $q_{\rm max}=10$ for most of the simulations but some simulations have considered the other values as described below.\\ In the case of zero noise injections we performed the inference both using aligned and precessing spins priors.